Last Updated on March 14, 2020 by melissanreynolds

 Physiotherapy – this is still crucial, more specifically the insertion of dry needles into trigger points and left for 15 minutes to rest to encourage blood flow and relaxation followed by stretching and mobilizations.
 I only have to go every three weeks at the moment, which is a big win as I pay privately for every treatment.
 Learn more about myofascial pain syndrome and trigger points here.

 BONUS: Building my toolkit of things I can do myself anytime, anywhere to help.
 Yoga is a huge part of this for me.
 I use yoga and meditation daily to help.
 From getting to sleep, in the middle of the night, in the day time and at random times.
-If you would like to learn from my toolkit, then join us in Foundations of Yoga for Chronic Pain and Fatigue now!
+If you would like to learn from my toolkit, then join us in Yoga for the Chronic Life virtual studio now!

 A combination of reduced work hours and reduced activity levels.
 Both are key.
 Reduced work hours is the first thing that jump started my journey to wellness and is still part of managing my energy envelope.